Nelson Becerra

-Nelson David Becerra (born July 20, 1987) is a Peruvian footballer currently playing for FC Motown in the National Premier Soccer League.
+Nelson David Becerra (born 20 July 1987) is a Peruvian former professional footballer who played as a midfielder.

 Career

-College and Amateur
+College and amateur

 Becerra grew up in Paterson, New Jersey, and attended Saint Benedict's Preparatory School, where he was a teammate of fellow professional José Angulo.
 He began his college soccer at Centenary College of New Jersey, where he earned NSCAA second team Metro Region accolades, Skyline Conference first team honors, and was named Skyline Conference Rookie of the Year.
 He transferred to St. John's University prior to his sophomore season.
 In 2008, Becerra earned NSCAA All-Northeast Region third team honors; he was also named the Midfielder of the Year for the Big East conference and was part of the All-BIG EAST first team as a junior.
 He helped lead the Red Storm to their first College Cup appearance since 2003, earning himself an invitation to the 2010 MLS Combine.

 During his college years, Becerra also played in the USL Premier Development League for the Long Island Rough Riders and the Central Jersey Spartans.
 He scored three goals in 10 games with the Long Island Rough Riders in 2008.
 With the Spartans in 2010, he bagged eight assists in only nine games.